gastonvalles/Old-Portfolio/README.md

 Feel free to contribute to this project by suggesting improvements, reporting issues, or submitting pull requests.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](./LICENSE) file for more information.

+---

 Thank you for checking out my Old Portfolio!
 If you have any questions or feedback, feel free to reach out.